Notice a common theme among the top five most visited retail websites worldwide?

 In the initial discovery phase, you want to test whether there’s a real problem that needs solving, aka problem-solution fit.
 Early marketing activities usually rely on iterative messaging and a low-fidelity MVP to discover what ails your audience and which solution resonates with them.

 After validating your idea, your next step should be to establish product-market fit.
 That is, are there enough users willing to pay for your solution?
-To test this, you will need to drive the right users to your high-fidelity MVP platform, so that you can learn more about their preferences.
+To test this, you will need to drive the right users to a high-fidelity MVP, so that you can learn more about their preferences.
 Audience segmentation for targeted marketing campaigns can play a vital role in this regard.
 Once you have attracted sufficient numbers of qualified users you can start answering behavioural questions: How do they find and engage with your marketplace?
 How do they respond to your value proposition and revenue model?

 Marketing case studies of three successful marketplaces